Giorgia Ascolani

 Looking forward, what are your aspirations and objectives within the realms of art and video production?

 I count myself incredibly fortunate to have turned my passion into a profession.
-Its a privilege to collaborate with remarkable brands who entrust me to craft these imaginative realms for them.
+It’s a privilege to collaborate with remarkable brands who entrust me to craft these imaginative realms for them.
 Moving forward, my goal is simple: to keep nurturing these partnerships and continue pushing the boundaries of creativity.
-In addition to my commercial work, Ive embarked on an exciting new venture – creating videos and imagery for an upcoming exhibition later this year.
+In addition to my commercial work, I’ve embarked on an exciting new venture – creating videos and imagery for an upcoming exhibition later this year.
 This project has provided me with the opportunity to delve deep into the quirky recesses of my imagination, exploring avenues that might have remained uncharted otherwise.
-Its been an exhilarating journey, and I'm eager to see where it leads me.
+It’s been an exhilarating journey, and I'm eager to see where it leads me.